dodo-foundation/linux-learns/scp_command.md

 ## WHAT IS SCP

-SCP (Secure Copy Protocol) is a network protocol used to securely copy files/folders between Linux (Unix) systems on a network.
+---

-SCP protects your data while copying across an SSH (Secure Shell) connection by encrypting the files and the passwords.
+SCP (Secure Copy Protocol) is a network protocol used to securely copy files/folders between Linux (Unix) systems on a network.SCP protects your data while copying across an SSH (Secure Shell) connection by encrypting the files and the passwords.
 Therefore, even if the traffic is intercepted, the information is still encrypted.